equinor/radix-platform/scripts/README.md

 # How to deploy the Radix platform and required infrastructure

-Each environment (prod, dev) has multiple clusters that use shared infrastructure like dns and acr in that environment.
-The deploy and removal of mostly everything is done by script.
+Each environment (`prod`, `dev`) has multiple clusters that use shared infrastructure like DNS and ACR in that environment.
+The deployment and removal of mostly everything is done by script.

+There are seven steps to setting up a Radix cluster.
+These steps can be run individually when modifying an existing cluster, or sequentially when setting up a new cluster:

+1. Install infrastructure
+2. Bootstrap
+3. Deploy base components
+4. Deploy Radix applications
+5. Create GitHub webhooks
+6. Create aliases (`prod` only)
+7. Install network security test

 ## Prerequisites

-- You must have the az role `Owner` for the az subscription that is the infrastructure environment
+- You must have the Azure role `Owner` for the Azure subscription that is the infrastructure environment
 - Be able to run `bash` scripts (linux/macOs)
+- Clone this repo
+- `cd scripts`
+- `az login` into the correct subscription

-## Install and update shared infrastructure
+## 1. Install and update shared infrastructure

+**NB: You only need to do this once per Azure subscription!** Multiple clusters will share the same base infrastructure.

 Handled by script, see file header in [install_infrastructure.sh](./install_infrastructure.sh) for usage.

-## Bootstrap and teardown of a radix cluster
+## 2. Bootstrap and teardown of a Radix cluster

 - [bootstrap](./aks/README.md#bootstrap)
 - [teardown](./aks/README.md#teardown)

-## Deploy base components
+## 3. Deploy base components

-This will deploy third party components (nginx, external-dns etc).
+This will deploy third party components (`nginx`, `external-dns` etc).

 Handled by script, see file header in [install_base_components.sh](./install_base_components.sh) for usage.

 ### Dependencies